Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death

 Millennials Confront High Inflation for the First Time.
 Years of relaxed Bank of England policy have created a bitter generational divide and stoked a huge bubble – now the bill is falling due.

-We have lived in a world of near-zero interest rates for 14 years now.
-We have become so used to them, we hardly even discuss them anymore.
-And yet, it now appears they are finally coming to an end as central banks around the world start to grapple with soaring inflation.
+We had lived in a world of near-zero interest rates for 14 years.
+We had become so used to them, we hardly even discussed them.
+For the past three years they have finally come to an end as banks around the world grapple with soaring inflation.

-Global economics, driven by a struggling US economy, the US Federal Reserve this week increased rates by 0.75 percentage points, its fourth consecutive rise, and its benchmark lending rate is now at 2.5pc.
+Global economics, driven by struggling global economies, US economy, the US Federal Reserve increasing interest rates regularly by 0.75 percentage points, at a time, consecutive rises.
+Same in the UK, the Bank of England, consecutive rises.
+Then, unexpectedly its benchmark lending rate is now at 2.5pc.
+Sunak calls a general election.

 Millennials have spent much of their lives enduring economic calamity.
-Many were children when the dot-com bubble burst; leaving school in the late 2000s, when the property market crumbled; The global financial crash of 2008 and had to compete with a huge generation of baby boomers in an anaemic post-crisis job market before Covid-19 brought the global economy to its knees last year.
+Many were children when the dot-com bubble burst; leaving school in the late 2000s, when the property market crumbled; The global financial crash of 2008 and had to compete with a huge generation of baby boomers in an anaemic post-crisis job market before Covid-19 brought the global economy to its knees.

 Anyone born from 1981 to 1996 — along with the younger Generation Z — have been wrestling with sharp price increases for the first time since they’ve been old enough to notice.
 Growth in the Consumer Price Index, a primary measure of inflation, has been rising for months and is touching its highest level since 1991, when boomers (born from 1946 to 1964) were roughly the same age as millennials are now.
 The closest that inflation has come to that mark since then was in 2008, the last great financial (sub-prime lending) crash when soaring oil prices briefly pushed up the overall index.